andrew01144/Tasmota-SomfyRTS/README.md

 # The IRsend signal

 This script uses IRsend to generate the Somfy protocol bitstream.
-- I use IRsend, as it is the only way I know of to Tasmota to generate an accurately timed bitstream.
+- I use IRsend, as it is the only way I know to get Tasmota to generate an accurately timed bitstream.
 Using Berry's gpio.digital_write() and tasmota.delay() does not have the required precision.
 - By default, the IRsend signal is modulated at 38kHz.
 Interestingly, you can feed that directly to an FS1000A and it ignores the modulation.
 However, I decided not to do that.
-- I set the modulation frequency to as low as it allows, which is 1kHz, so any "Mark" less than 500us will not show any modulation.
+- I set the modulation frequency to as low as it allows, which is 1kHz.
 If IRsend had a 'no modulation' option, that would be perfect.
-- To get longer Marks, I send multiple adjacent Marks.
-Sadly, the Marks have a tiny Spaces between them, and these appear as glitches on the IRsend signal.
+- At 1kHz, any "Mark" less than 500us will not show any modulation.
+To get longer Marks, I send multiple adjacent Marks.
+- Sadly, the Marks have a tiny Space between them, and these appear as glitches on the IRsend signal.
+- The FS1000A filters out the glitches.
+- The CC1101 transmits some of them, but, as far as I can tell, the Somfy filters them out.
+- So, it seems these glitches do not present a problem.
+If you want a completely clean signal, you can add a simple RC filter to the IRsend pin.

 ![image](https://user-images.githubusercontent.com/18399286/194718690-cd2effd2-5192-44c0-89d2-3886c64b0a8f.png)

 The top trace is the IRsend out from the ESP.
-The lower trace is the signal as received by an RXB14.
-The FS1000A filters out the glitches, but the CC1101 transmits some of them.
-As far as I can tell, when these are transmitted by a CC1101, the Somfy filters them out.
-So, all is ok.
+The lower trace is the signal transmitted by a CC1101 and received by an RXB14.

-If you want a completely clean signal, you can add a simple RC filter to the IRsend pin.

 ---